AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 # BiocManager::install('dada2')

 library(dada2)
-packageVersion("dada2") # 1.11.5 when this was initially put together
+packageVersion("dada2") # 1.11.5 when this was initially put together, though now 1.15.2 in the binder

 setwd("~/dada2_amplicon_ex_workflow")